Salix-OS/docs.salixos.org/content/faq/hostname/_index.md

 ---
-title: "How do I change the default system hostname?"
+title: "How Do I Change the Default System Hostname?"
-menutitle: "Change the default hostname"
+linktitle: "Change the Default Hostname"
 ---

 The easy way to do it, is to simply run the `gtkhostsetup` Salix system